 While rabbits can digest nuts and small amounts are not fatal, they are very high in fat which could give your bunny an upset tummy.
 They also offer no nutritional value for rabbits so it’s best to just avoid them.

-This one might be shocking, but light colored lettuces like iceberg contain high levels of lactucarium which can cause runny stools.
-Iceberg lettuce also contains mostly water and has very little nutritional content.
+This one might be shocking, but light-colored lettuces like Iceberg contain high levels of lactucarium which can cause runny stools.
+Iceberg lettuce is also mostly water and has very little nutritional content.
 Stick to darker leafy greens like romaine lettuce or kale.

 Another shocker as rabbits & carrots seem to go hand in hand.
 Carrots aren’t poisonous, but they are really high in calcium & natural sugars which is bad for gut health & teeth.
-Carrots should be given as only a very rare treat.
-The leafy carrot tops are great for rabbits though and they love them!
+Carrots should be given as only a rare treat.
+The leafy carrot tops are great for rabbits though, can be eaten daily, and they love them!

 For most animals, eating plants from the nightshade family (potatoes, tomatoes, peppers, eggplant to name a few) can be toxic and rabbits are no exception.
-They should not eat the leaves or stems.
+They should not eat the leaves or stems of the plants.
 You should also avoid feeding them raw potatoes or peels.
 Cooked potatoes are not toxic but are high in carbs & starch so don’t make a healthy treat.
 Tomatoes and peppers themselves are fine to feed in small amounts.

 Rhubarb leaves contain dangerously high levels of oxalic acid which can cause serious kidney damage leading to death.
 All parts of rhubarb & rhubarb plants should be avoided.

 All parts of the avocado are poisonous to rabbits.
 The skin, leaves, and seeds are the most toxic parts, but the actual “meat” of the avocado is also toxic.